SkyblockClient/SkyblockClient-REPO/files/guides/cowlection.md

 #### Discord
 discord.gg/fU2tFPf

-# Cowlection - How do i use it?
+# Cowlection - How do I use it?

 The only commands that you need are
 > /moo